KasiaMisirli/ticket-viewer/README.md

 # Zendesk Ticket Viewer

-Accesing Zendesk API and displays all tickets available Please click [here](https://zendesk-ticket-viewer.herokuapp.com) to view the app on heroku.
+Accesing Zendesk API and display all tickets available.
+Please click [here](https://zendesk-ticket-viewer.herokuapp.com) to view the app on heroku.

 ## Installation